Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This reward hacking is the default behavior of AIs because, outside of our small "island" of expected options, there is a vast "ocean" of unexpected options that can achieve the same outputs.
 More weird options, more weird solutions.

-However, AGIs will be far better at accessing this "ocean" of options.
-They will be especially good at hacking all of our numbers because of the "general" part of artificial general intelligence.
-This allows them to understand a vast space of options — particularly those from scientific research.
+However, AGIs will be far more capable of this — because of the "general" part of artificial general intelligence.
+This allows them to understand a vast space of options, particularly those from scientific research.

-Once they can understand all of the systems "underneath" the numbers, then AGIs will be able to discover complex loopholes that involve numerous systems — spanning from computer systems, to financial systems, to biological systems.
+Once they understand the science "underneath" the systems, then AGIs can discover complex loopholes that weave through numerous systems — spanning from computer systems, to financial systems, to biological systems.

 AGIs will truly make the numbers go up no matter how.

-Competition requires that we continue along this path.
+Competition requires that we continue on this path.

 Underneath these improvements, the "hacks" will accumulate — and so the main number going up will actually be complexity.